Control assessment definition

 A high-quality control assessment should require a considerable amount of time to create and update, but its impact is substantial enough to justify the cost.
 This is because an assessment can spot issues that have arisen recently, allowing management to adapt the system of controls to ensure that the overall risk level remains at a tolerable level.
 The report is also useful for increasing the general knowledge of the control environment of a business, and the risks that certain controls are designed to detect and/or mitigate.

-Control Assessment Updates
+Control Assessment Best Practices

-Whenever the control assessment is updated, the internal audit manager should review it with senior management and/or members of the audit committee, so that these people are aware of recent or upcoming control issues, as well as how these issues may be resolved.
-The document can also be used within the internal audit department as the basis for changes to audit programs.
+Inform management.
+Whenever a control assessment is updated, the internal audit manager should review it with senior management and/or members of the audit committee, so that these people are aware of recent or upcoming control issues, as well as how these issues may be resolved.